Accelerated Collegiate Experience

 Yes.
 According to Board of Governors Regulation 6.002, FTIC freshmen are defined as students who have earned a standard high school diploma from a Florida public or regionally accredited high school, or its equivalent, and who have earned fewer than twelve (12) semester hours of transferable college credit after receiving a standard high school diploma or its equivalent.

-A student who is enrolled in a dual enrollment or early admission program at FGCU is exempt from the payment of tuition and fees.
-The fee exemption includes application, registration, tuition, and laboratory fees for courses taken through dual enrollment or early admission.
+A student who is enrolled in an early admission program at FGCU is exempt from the payment of tuition and fees.
+The fee exemption includes application, registration, tuition, and laboratory fees for courses taken through early admission.
 Students are required to pay for orientation and math placement fees (if applicable).

 School districts pay for all required texts.
 Students enrolled in home education programs or nonpublic secondary schools must provide their own materials.

-Yes, dual enrollment and early admission are rigorous academic options that represents one of the accelerated mechanisms by which high school students can advance their course of study towards a postsecondary goal.
+Yes, Early Admission is a rigorous academic option that represents one of the accelerated mechanisms by which high school students can advance their course of study towards a postsecondary goal.
 All FGCU faculty have college level teaching credentials and eligible students must prove college readiness evidenced by GPA and college placement test scores.

-Dual enrollment and early admission programs provide an opportunity to take challenging courses and accelerate education opportunities at FGCU.
+Early Admission programs provide an opportunity to take challenging courses and accelerate education opportunities at FGCU.
 Students who successfully complete university courses will save time toward their college degree and save money with free tuition and textbooks.
-Students should understand, however, that dual enrollment/early admission courses at FGCU are university level courses and the amount of work necessary to succeed may be much greater than in high school courses.
-In addition, dual enrollment/early admission courses become a part of a student’s permanent college transcript and are calculated into the student’s permanent university GPA.
-Poor performance as a dual enrollment/early admission student can ultimately impact one’s postsecondary career, including academic standing and financial aid eligibility.
+Students should understand, however, that Early Admission courses at FGCU are university level courses and the amount of work necessary to succeed may be much greater than in high school courses.
+In addition, Early Admission courses become a part of a student’s permanent college transcript and are calculated into the student’s permanent university GPA.
+Poor performance as a Early Admission student can ultimately impact one’s postsecondary career, including academic standing and financial aid eligibility.
 It is important to do well in these courses to realize all the benefits.